Facebook to pay record US$5 billion US fine over privacy violations but critics call it a bargain

 Slaughter said the FTC should have taken Facebook and Zuckerberg to court.

-Slaughter also criticized the FTC's decision to grant Facebook and its executives a release from liability for any claims that prior to June 12, 2019 it violated the FTC 2012 settlement as "far too broad" and said the FTC failed "to impose any substantive restrictions on Facebook's collection and use of data from or about users."
+Slaughter also criticized the FTC's decision to grant Facebook and its executives a release from liability for any claims that prior to Jun 12, 2019 it violated the FTC 2012 settlement as "far too broad" and said the FTC failed "to impose any substantive restrictions on Facebook's collection and use of data from or about users".

 The FTC has been investigating allegations Facebook inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.